Who We Are

 We create collaboration to examine how land and water usage along with the cultural practices affect the watersheds and vice versa.
 Blue Forests encourages learners to be involved in the complex, real-world concerns, that extend across traditional boundaries

 Blue Forests officially registered under the decision of the Ministry of Law and Human Rights on October 19, 2011 with registration number AHU-8881.AH.01.04.

-Blue Forests deploys an action-research and problem-solving process based on “local to global to local paradigm”.
+Blue Forests deploys an action-research and problem-solving process based on “local to global to local”.
 We aim to increase the social-economic and ecological resilience of critical watershed systems across the mountains and seas.